denten-books/plain-text/support/journal-articles/amodern/main.md

 mouse, and screen will define an epoch of human-computer interaction.
 Source:
 Douglas Engelbart, "X-Y Position Indicator for a Display System," Patent US3541541, 1970.](figure-4.jpg)

-Schematics for Engelbart's "Display System."
-The arrangement of keyboard, mouse, and screen will define an epoch of human-computer interaction.
-Source: Douglas Engelbart, "X-Y Position Indicator for a Display System," Patent US3541541, 1970.

 Reflecting on the use of visual display systems for human-computer interaction, Engelbart wrote, “One of the potentially most promising